-Today's more popular diamond shapes have been round, princess, cushion, oval, and emerald cut.
+Today's more popular diamond shapes are round, princess, cushion, oval, and emerald cut.
 Each one looks very different from another and can completely change the look of the ring.
 Once you think you have an idea of what shape you will be getting, you will then need to figure out how big the diamond should be.
 This may depend on a variety of issues, other than quality and budget.
 Will it be set with other diamonds or gemstones?
+Do not change your diamond shape if she has chosen one.
+It is the shape of the diamond that completes its beauty.

-From there you are now needing to know the 4 Cs.
+Step 4 – Determine your quality:From there you are now needing to know the 4 Cs.
 This is where you will need to take your time and compare diamond to diamond.
 The 4 Cs are specific characteristics that the diamond possesses and it is crucial to understand them.
-Without going into detail on the 4 Cs here is the process that you will go through on that final step of discovering the quality of the diamond you are looking for.
+Without going into detail on the 4 Cs, here is the process that you will go through on that final step of discovering the quality of the diamond you are looking for.

-Do not change your diamond shape if she has chosen one.
-It is the shape of the diamond that completes its beauty.
-From there, pick a diamond that has the color that will look good in the ring style you chose.
+Pick a diamond that has the color that will look good in the ring style you chose.
 The color of the diamond, as well as it's cut, is noticeable from a small distance.
 Next is the clarity or how clean the diamond appears to the naked eye or under magnification.
 Many people, when it comes to clarity, will pick a diamond that has no visible inclusions to the naked eye and not worry about how visible it is under magnification.

 Step 5 - Choose a beautiful diamond